BDC Hamburger Icon

 How to learn from your failures

-Find silver linings in your mistakes
+2. Find silver linings in your mistakes.

 When failure strikes, ask yourself why it happened.
 Was it a result of something you did?
 Or did an outside force play a part?

 Don’t be afraid to be accountable when you’re responsible for a business failure.
 In many cases, something could have been done differently to prevent the collapse.
-Think deeply about your situation and don’t be afraid to do a little soul-searching.
+Think deeply about your situation, and don’t be afraid to do a little soul-searching.

 TipBottom line

-Filter your ideas
+4. Filter your ideas.

 Why learning from failure is important

-Learning from failure is important because:
+Learning from failure is essential for the following reasons:

-• It fosters creativity.
-If you fail by taking a route traditionally associated with success, you might have to embark on a novel path when you try again.
-This requires creativity.
-Starting a new business after failure can require trying unfamiliar methods.
-Some say that this kind of creativity is key to business success.
+• Learning from failure fosters creativity.
+If you fail by taking a traditionally successful route, you may need to embark on a novel path the next time around.
+That requires creativity.
+Restarting a business after a setback can mean trying unfamiliar methods, which some say is essential for long-term business success.

-Jamie Johnson and Max Freedman contributed to this article.
+Jamie Johnson contributed to this article.

-Thomas Griffin, Community Member
+Written by: Thomas Griffin, Community Member

 I'm president and CTO of OptinMonster, a powerful lead generation tool that's installed in over 700,000 websites.